 Do you like to run?
 Run for stress relief, health benefits, or the challenge?
 Signed up for a race?

-Running is an excellent form of cardiovascular exercise, but it can put a great deal of repetitive stress on your body; on your bones, muscles, tendons and ligaments; on your knees, hips, lower back, and of course, your feet!
+Running is an excellent form of cardiovascular exercise, but it can put a great deal of repetitive stress on your Healthy Body; on your bones, muscles, tendons and ligaments; on your knees, hips, lower back, and of course, your feet!

 Whether you are new to running, returning from injury, making a long awaited comeback, or a seasoned runner, there are a number of things to keep in mind when it comes to your training and keeping yourself on the road:

 It is very easy to increase the mileage too much in a short period of time.
 Or to run all your training runs at the same or a high intensity.
 Remember the 10% rule when it comes to building up the mileage (increase training by no more than 10% each week), mix up you training runs throughout the week (you don’t have to run them all at the same pace), and alternate the routes so they are not all up hills or on the same pavements each time.

 There’s great debate on how often you should replace your running shoes (or after X amount of kilometres), and lot of it comes down to how often and far you are running.
 Remember that with regular use, all those miles you are pounding the pavement with, will slowly wear out and break down the materials in the running shoes, that give you all that great support and cushioning.